taming-the-state-in-react/taming-the-state-in-react/manuscript/02-react/04-local-state-react.md

 ### Unidirectional Data Flow

-In the previous example, you experienced a typically unidirectional data flow.
+In the previous example, you experienced a typical unidirectional data flow.
 The Flux architecture, the underlying architecture for several sophisticated state management solutions, coined the term **unidirectional data flow**.
 You will get to know more about the Flux architecture in a later chapter.
 But the essence of an unidirectional data flow is embraced by local state in React, too.
-To do: a typically uni... or typical?

 State in React flows only in one direction.
 State gets updated by using `this.setState()` and is displayed due to the `render()` lifecycle method by accessing `this.state`.
 Then again, it can be updated via `this.setState()` and a component re-renders.